 Or take a wine tour and visit some cellar doors.
 Explore original Queenstown legends like Gibbston Valley and Chard Farm Winery.
-Then taste a few newer drops, like Wet Jacket, Coxs’ Vineyard, and Kinross, a vineyard set in a 100 year old station.
+Then taste a few newer drops, like Wet Jacket, Coxs’ Vineyard, and Kinross, a vineyard set in a 100-year-old station.
 Central Otago is famous for its Pinot Noir.
 These vineyards also produce exceptional Chardonnay and aromatics like Riesling and Pinot Gris.

 Te Rina’s a fan of hiking up Bob’s Peak.
-“I’ll hike the Tiki Trail with my friends with good legs, or you can take the gondie up.
+“I’ll hike the Tiki Trail with my friends with good legs, or you can take the gondola up.
 Then you’ve got the Skyline Luge and the Ledge Bungy to play around with.
 Plus, there are some beautiful ziplines through the trees”

 Both our local guides recommended booking yourself in at the Onsen Pools for some blissful relaxation in nature.
 At the foot of Coronet Peak, these spring-fed hot pools have panoramic views over the Shotover River.
 Nugget Point also has private spa pools you can rent, a swimming pool, and spa.
 And Millbrook Resort offers day passes for their spa pools and hot pool.

 Skiing is mighty exercise.
 If you’re not used to such exertions, your muscles may be yelping.
 We’ve got your back.
-Try the Body Sanctum Day Spa for a deep tissue massage with a warming aromatherapy oil.
+Try the Body Sanctum Day Spa for a deep tissue massage with warming aromatherapy oil.
 Or book an aroma stone therapy at the Spa at Millbrook.

-A Little Après Ski Delight?
+A Little Après-Ski Delight?

-The only thing Queenstown does better than skiing is après ski, and we are here for it.
+The only thing Queenstown does better than skiing is après-ski, and we are here for it.